PostHog/posthog.com/contents/tutorials/github-star-tracker.md

 ## Using GitHub stars in PostHog

 To visualize star data in PostHog, create an insight by going to the [product analytics tab](https://us.posthog.com/insights) and clicking **New insight**.
-Once here, select `GitHub Star` as the event for your series and visualize using a time series line chart or total value number.
+Now select `GitHub Star` as the event for your series and visualize it using a time series line chart or total value number.

 <ProductScreenshot
   imageLight="https://res.cloudinary.com/dmukukwp6/image/upload/v1711472788/posthog.com/contents/images/tutorials/github-star-tracker/stars-insight-light.png"